tachiyomiorg/website/website/src/docs/guides/backups.md

 ## Transferring Downloads to a New Installation

-You can transfer downloaded manga chapters from one version of Tachiyomi to another.
+You can transfer downloaded series chapters from one version of Tachiyomi to another.

 ## Enabling Automatic Backups